hanwenNorthE/PandaAIQA-mvp/README.md

-# PandaAIQA - Local Knowledge Question Answering System
+# PandaAIQA - Local Knowledge Question Answering System(This is an outdated version)

 PandaAIQA is a simple local knowledge question answering system that supports answering questions based on Retrieval Augmented Generation (RAG) technology.